nwfsc-cb/rCAX/README.md

 Read the [Basic functions vignette](https://nwfsc-math-bio.github.io/rCAX/articles/basics.html) to get started and see examples.

-To retrieve the NOSA data for popid 7 that is the same as the file that one can download from [CAP Fish HLIs Tabular Query](https://www.streamnet.org/data/hli/), use
+To retrieve the NOSA data for NMFS_popid 7 that is the same as the file that one can download from [CAP Fish HLIs Tabular Query](https://www.streamnet.org/data/hli/), use

 ```
 library(rCAX)